wasiahamad/DSA-algorithms-daily/README.md

 ## Repository Structure 🗂️

 Algorithms are organized by their names and each solution is written in Java.
-The structure will be as follows:
+The structure will be as follows:-

 ## Algorithms List